ercanezin/Thesis_Chapter-5_RouteRecSys/README.md

-# Route_RecSys_thesis
+# Route RecSys Code for Chapter 6

 This repository is created for Chapter 6 of thesis titled 'Towards Context-Aware Recommender Systems for Tourists'.

 Running the files:

 You need Python 3.7 and higher to run the codes and you need the latest version of the following packages to run both codes and jupyter notebook.
+The list of this package is in requirements.txt file.
+Please use pip to install it.

-numpy
+numpy,
-pandas
+pandas,
-matplotlib
+matplotlib,
-sklearn
+sklearn,
-jupyter
+jupyter,
-fastread
+fastread,

 Files and their usage